 I think the baking soda paint Christmas balls are perfect for my tree.
 You can see them better when the lights are off.

 Maybe I should make a video yet for this project but there are so many out there already since I mentioned this is kind of a craze right now.
-I have not seen cheap Christmas ornaments painted this way though.
+I have not seen DIY Christmas Ornaments painted this way before.
 So that’s a new one.

 Tschüß,